The owners of Three Rivers Machinery have been operating their Agricultural machinery dealership located in Regional NSW since 1992.

 Three Rivers Machinery engaged the Virtual Executive services of Nikki Tomasoni at Business By Design to provide HR and recruitment expertise which included;

-Separately business coach Sean Martyn conducted a 1 day planning workshop with the principal, senior staff and the external company accountant.
+Separately business coach Sean Martyn conducted a strategic planning workshop with the principal, senior staff and the external company accountant.
 This identified four (4) primary bottlenecks to growth and profitability.

-Sean then coached the Dealer Principal and senior staff to execute a solution to these bottlenecks over a 12 month period
+Sean then coached the Dealer Principal and senior staff to execute a solution to these bottlenecks.

 Within a period of eight months Three Rivers Machinery successfully recruited 6 new staff members (2 admin, 1 technician, 1 senior sales person and 2 apprentices).
 Formalised an online HR system for all staff members including a 360o performance review system.
 The Safe Shop WHS management system was implemented and all systems were then maintained virtually.